astropy/astropy/docs/vo/samp/example_table_image.rst

     >>> params["url"] = 'file:///Users/tom/Desktop/MSX_E.fits'
     >>> params["name"] = "MSX Band E Image of the Galactic Center"

-See :ref:`vo-samp-example_table` for an example of how to construct local URLs more easily.
+See `Sending a table to TOPCAT and Ds9`_ for an example of how to construct local URLs more easily.
 Now we can set up the message itself.
 This includes the type of message (here we use ``image.load.fits`` which indicates that a FITS image should be loaded, and the details of the table that we set above::